siacavazzi/Cassini-Project/README.md

 ### Required python packages
 * Pandas
 * Numpy
-* SPICEYPY
+* Spiceypy
 * OpenCV 2
 * PIL (I know this is kind of redundant with opencv - will fix in a future update)
 * Matplotlib

-2. Download Cassini data [here]() Note: this ZIP file is quite large at 97 GB and will take a while to download.
+2. Download Cassini data [here]() (still uploading the data...)
+Note: this ZIP file is quite large at 97 GB and will take a while to download.
 This data has been slightly preprocessed from the original NASA data to reduce file sizes and program complexity.
 This file in its original format would be nearly 1 TB!

 3. Unzip cassini data and place the data folder into the main folder.